 Also, because internal organs may be affected, it is a disease that carries with it substantial morbidity (complications) as well as mortality (death).

-Rheumatoid arthritis is very different from the other common form of arthritis, osteoarthritis, which is basically a wear and tear problem localized to weight-bearing joints.
 Osteoarthritis does not produce the destructive changes that are characteristic of rheumatoid disease.

 Recent research has provided tantalizing evidence as to how rheumatoid arthritis spreads.

 Researchers at Justus-Liebig University in Bad Nauheim, Germany recently published the results of their work in Nature Medicine demonstrating the critical role of rheumatoid arthritis synovial fibroblasts (RASFs) in the spread of the disease.

 Fibroblasts are a type of cell that is primarily involved in the wound healing process.
 They are responsible for the laying down of connective tissue.

 However, when turned on in a particular fashion, they morph from Dr. Jeckyll into Mr Hyde.

 These “turned-on” fibroblasts, now known as “rheumatoid arthritis synovial fibroblasts”, are present in abundance in the synovium- the lining of the joint.